 Inside the Stratford-Upon-Avon Butterfly Farm

 It is rather warm in the butterfly farm so I recommend that you take a bottle of water around with you.
 The place is open virtually all year round so I imagine that it is always hot in there for the butterflies to remain happy in their environment.
-If the weather isn’t to kind to you during your visit to Stratford-Upon-Avon then this is the perfect place to visit.
+If the weather isn’t too kind to you during your visit to Stratford-Upon-Avon then this is the perfect place to visit.

 When you enter you arrive in the gift shop area.
 This is where you pay for your entry if you don’t already have a combined ticket.

 You then enter what is essentially one massive greenhouse.
 Immediately we noticed just how many butterflies are flying around.
 We have been in a lot of butterfly houses before not just at zoos but also at the Butterfly House near Sheffield.
-None of these places have anywhere near the amount of butterflies that this place has.
+None of these places has anywhere near the number of butterflies that this place has.
 There must have been thousands and there are so many different kinds to spot.
 You can purchase a butterfly spotter sheet for £1.00.
 I felt that considering the entrance price it would be nice to have a paper spotter sheet handed out to everyone.

-Also considering the amount of butterfly houses that we have been in before we have never had butterflies landing on us before.
+Also considering the number of butterfly houses that we have been in before we have never had butterflies landing on us before.
 I think I perhaps did once but Jamie has always seemed too little for them to want to land on him.
 That was the total opposite here.
 The first area we stood at, by the entrance, was perhaps the busiest for butterflies and this is where we had the most amount of butterflies landing on us.
 Jamie was over the moon, I think they were especially attracted to his orange t-shirt.

-In hindsight I wish we’d spent longer in this area, although we could have returned had we really wanted to.
+In hindsight, I wish we’d spent longer in this area, although we could have returned had we really wanted to.
 They also had a lot of fruit and vegetables set out here for the butterflies to eat from.
 It was lovely seeing their wings rested.